2018ik/2018ik.github.io/_wiki/vessel.markdown

 If we don't see and recognize God as our contents, we are a senseless contradiction.
 We were made to contain God.

-Paul often used the word "vessel" in his writings.
+Paul often used the word "vessel" in his writings, having learned this from being called a "chosen vessel" by God (Acts 9:15).